 - How do you help clients measure goals and progress?

 Every day new clients enter treatment and previous ones leave.
 Although everyone is at different stages of treatment, providers must keep everyone on track.
 This means preparing and issuing a daily agenda.
-This will give a clear indication of what activities happen when, where, and what's expected of you.
+This lays out the timetable of events, and what's expected.

-Does Covid-19 Affect My Rehab Treatment?
+How Does Covid-19 Affect Rehab Centres?

 Step 3 - What Budget Is Available For Treatment?